MarcosAugusto47/hotel-book-cancelation/README.md

 # hotel-book-cancelation
-Machine Learning application that predicts if hotel booking, given some covariates values, is cancelled.
+Machine Learning application that predicts if a hotel booking, given some covariates values, is cancelled.
 The dataset used and some description can be found at https://www.sciencedirect.com/science/article/pii/S2352340918315191.

 The application returns 0 (Not Cancelled) or 1 (Cancelled) via a POST request, that needs to be structured like this:
 ```